10 wordpress performance optimisation tips

 - Upgrade to the latest version of Wordpress.
 Each version has more performance improvements.
 Try using the Wordpress Automated Upgrade plugin.

-- Avoid using lots of large javascript or css files or huge images in your site template.
+- Avoid using lots of large javascript or css files or huge images in your site template or try to Minify them.

 - Disable any plugins that you don’t use or need.